LeRoyJulian/Mining-Farm-Monitor/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 (doesn't work because of php socket, use ethpool.json for tests)
 npm run dev

 # build for production with minification